spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/spryker-middleware-powered-by-alumio/incrementally-import-products-with-spryker-middleware-powered-by-alumio.md

 13. For **Key**, enter `lastTimestamp`.

 ![input-transformer](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/tutorials-and-howtos/docs%5Cpbc%5Call%5Cdata-exchange%5C202311.0%5Ctutorials-and-howtos%5Chow-to-incrementally-import-products-with-spryker-middleware-powered-by-alumio/3-input-transformer.png)
-<a name="step-10"></a>

 14. Click **Add data transformer**.
 15. For **Select a prototype**, select **Get an entity from storage**.
+<a name="step-10"></a>
-16. For **Storage**, select the storage you created.
-For example, `[Default] Akeneo to Spryker - Products - update lastTimestamp`.
+16. For **Storage**, enter and select the storage you created.
+For example, **[Default] Akeneo to Spryker - Products - update lastTimestamp**.
 For instructions on creating new storage, see [Create cache](/docs/pbc/all/data-exchange/202404.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html#create-cache).
 17. For **Storage entity identifier**, enter `lastTimestamp`.
 18. For **Destination**, enter `lastTimestamp`.